Theistic finitism: History

 Philosopher Edgar S. Brightman (1884–1953) defended theistic finitism in his book A Philosophy of Religion, published in 1940.
 Brightman stated that theistic finitism began with Plato and he traced the idea through history to Marcion, Mani and Manichaeism, Pierre Bayle, John Stuart Mill, H. G. Wells and others.
 Brightman developed the concept of a finite God to solve the problem of evil.
 He held the view that God is an infinite personal spirit but his power is limited.
 Brightman suggested that Wells was first "to devote an entire book to the concept of God's finiteness".
 Wells dissociated his God in any respect from the biblical God.
 Albert C. Knudson stated that John Stuart Mill was the first modern writer to advocate a finite God.

+Philosopher Peter Geach (1916–2013) argued in Omnipotence (1973) that God should not be understood as "omnipotent", but as "almighty", taking the term "omnipotent" to mean "the ability to do anything" and taking the term "almighty" to mean "God's power over all things."

 Rufus Burrow, Jr. a professor of Christian thought, has argued (2012) that Brightman was different from most other finitists as he held the view that God remains infinite in many ways.
 This was in opposition to Plato and H. G. Wells.
 Burrow noted that Brightman characterized God as a "finite-infinite God".
 Charles Hartshorne who rejected omnipotence also argued for a finite-infinite God.

 Other advocates of theistic finitism were Hartley Burr Alexander, John Elof Boodin, Dewitt H. Parker, William Pepperell Montague and W. T. Stace.